 You love your wood deck, especially when you get to use it!
 In the spring, it provides you a relatively ice-free location to take in the warming air.
-In the summer, it’s a hub for family gatherings and barbeques with friends.
-And in fall, well, you might even be out on it now, soaking up the last nice days Minnesota gives you before winter digs in its icy claws.
+In the summer, it’s a hub for family gatherings and barbecues with friends.
+And in fall, you might be out on it now, soaking up the last nice days Minnesota gives you before winter digs in its icy claws.

 Now that you have one, you almost couldn’t imagine your life without your deck.
 The keyword, however, is “almost.”
 As soon as winter hits, many Minnesotans turn tail and hide inside their homes, forgetting all about their decks until the ground thaws in the spring.

 As residents of this cold state ourselves, we get it – nobody wants to even think about what’s going on outside when the wind hurts your face.
 However, as wood deck contractors, we also know that you should never forget about your wood deck, even if you’re not using it.

 If you haven’t prepped that deck for winter, it could be actively falling apart in the cold and the snow—so of course you should be thinking about your deck.
 You, in that case, should be quite worried about it!
 Keep reading to learn more about wintertime hazards for your deck and how to protect it until spring comes.

 4 Wintertime Hazards for Your Deck